lanej5/lanej5.github.io/docs/index.md

 My research in symplectic geometry focuses on connections between classical and quantum mechanics via geometric quantization.
 I study classical commutative integrable systems that arise from non-commuting Hamiltonian Lie group actions.
 In this work I combine tools from geometry, topology, Lie theory, analysis, and representation theory.
 My papers have appeared in top journals such as the Journal of Symplectic Geometry and Advances in Mathematics.

-I've taught topics such as calculus, linear algebra, differential equations, graph theory and combinatorics, and scientific computing labs.
+I've taught topics such as vector calculus, linear algebra, graph theory and combinatorics, and scientific computing labs.

 ---